jansvensen/ansible-role-win-all-cleanup/README.md

 ## Role Variables

-- directory_install: Directory used for install files during installation and configuration
+- win.directory.install: Directory used for install files during installation and configuration
-- directory_logging: Directory used for logging during installation and configuration
+- win.directory.logging: Directory used for logging during installation and configuration
-- directory_gpo: Directory used for gpo content during installation and configuration
+- win.directory.gpo: Directory used for gpo content during installation and configuration

 ## Dependencies